 When it comes to the downfalls of choosing a 20 per cent deposit over LMI, the main one to consider is that you could be waiting a lot longer to break into the property market.
 Having a property will allow you to accrue equity as the market fluctuates, so the longer you wait to get into the market, the longer you will be waiting to start getting equity on your home.
 The other thing to keep in mind is that as the market changes, house prices might go up.
 If you are aiming, for example, to save $100,000 to purchase a $500,000 property, the type of property you can purchase now for that amount versus the type of property you can purchase when the time comes may be completely different if house prices increase.
 For example, if you had a 20 per cent deposit saved in December 2020, you would need to have saved an additional $691 per week to maintain your 20 per cent deposit based on the median house price in Melbourne going up by 4.8 per cent to $974,397.

 When looking at the opportunity cost, the potential to miss out on getting your foot in the real estate market door and generating equity on a property is what you risk by waiting to save a larger deposit.
-Inovayt Finance Broker, Ben Robinson says, “If a client comes to me looking to buy a property and doesn’t have a 20 per cent (plus costs) deposit and doesn’t have access to obtain this quickly, I would encourage them to pay LMI.”
+Inovayt Mortgage Broker Newcastle, Ben Robinson says, “If a client comes to me looking to buy a property and doesn’t have a 20 per cent (plus costs) deposit and doesn’t have access to obtain this quickly, I would encourage them to pay LMI.”
 He also advises that if you do want to wait a few years to save a 20 per cent deposit (based on house prices now), in a few years’ time when you are ready to buy, the housing market might have increased, meaning you will have to keep saving to meet this deposit amount.
 You are essentially just chasing your tail.

 With every financial decision, there is an opportunity cost that comes with making a choice – especially when it comes down to deciding between paying LMI or waiting until you have a larger deposit before purchasing a house.
-We understand that everyone’s financial situation is different, so it’s a good idea to chat with one of our team members for advice before making a decision.
+We understand that everyone’s financial situation is different, so it’s a good idea to chat with one of our mortgage broker team members for advice before making a decision.